Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 Exercise
 ===

-After completing this course you should be able to do the following exercise by youself.
+After completing this course, you should be able to do the following exercise by yourself.

 **Task**